wxyz-abcd/node-haxball/README.md

       - `onCustomEvent(type, data, byId, customData)`: a custom event(type, data) was triggered by player(byId). custom-(host,client)s-only.
       - `onAfterCustomEvent(type, data, byId, customData)`: a custom event(type, data) was triggered by player(byId). custom-(host,client)s-only.
     - `onPluginActiveChange(plugin)`: a plugin was activated/deactivated. triggered individually.
+    - `onPluginUpdate(oldPluginObj, newPluginObj)`: an old plugin object(oldPluginObj) was replaced by a new plugin object(newPluginObj).
+    - `onRendererUpdate(oldRendererObj, newRendererObj)`: an old renderer object(oldRendererObj) was replaced by a new renderer object(newRendererObj).

 - `Plugin`: A class that defines a plugin.
 Any plugin should be based on this class.